swiftlang/swift-evolution/proposals/0272-swiftpm-binary-dependencies.md

 Package resolution and dependency expression will not be impacted by this change (except where explicitly noted).

-#### Multiple references to same artifact
-During resolution SwiftPM will check that all references to an artifact in a dependency graph have the same checksum.

 #### Exported product with binary dependency that specifies a type
 SwiftPM will emit an error during resolution when a product that directly exports a binary dependency declares a type, e.g.: `.product(name: "MyBinaryLib", type: .static, targets: ["MyBinaryLib"])`.